 Let's recap.
 We shared our best snack ideas for a healthy camp-out such as roasted cinnamon apple slices and our famous Coconut Brownie Bites.
 We also revealed some must-know tips on how to pack food efficiently.
 But now let's good to the really good stuff: DINNER.

-Just because we're away from the safety and comfort of our kitchen, doesn't mean we have to compromise our cooking.
-We can still feast on meals that are both healthy and downright delicious.
+Just because your clients are away from the safety and comfort of their kitchens, doesn't mean they have to compromise their cooking.
+They can still feast on meals that are both healthy and downright delicious.

-Here are 4 drool-worthy reasons you need to step up your grill game.
+Here are 4 drool-worthy reasons your clients will want to step up their grilling game.
 Peace out, packaged weiners.

 1. Foil Packets (ft.
 Salmon with Green Beans and Squash)

 We took one of our classic recipes and retrofitted it for the BBQ, camping grill or campfire.
 Instead of having to roast the spaghetti squash, steam the green beans and bake the salmon separately, we cut it down to a few simple steps.

 Cut the spaghetti squash into thin slices and toss with the trimmed green beans in olive oil, sea salt and minced garlic.
 Top with the marinated salmon.
 On the road, your clients can store the pre-cut veggies and salmon (in marinade) in separate BPA-free zipper-lock bags.